So truthfully, why does he pull away?

 It’s good for boring relationships.
 (Which many people suffer from every single day.)

-The danger comes when instead of acknowledging that we love them because that feels scary and weak – we use our anger to make them wrong, close off our love (pretend it didn’t affect us) and blame them for pulling away.
+The danger comes when instead of acknowledging that we love him because that feels scary and weak (My GOSH isn’t it truly scary to surrender to the uncertainty of truly being vulnerable to a man?) – and so we use our anger to make him wrong, close off our love (pretend it didn’t affect us) and blame them for pulling away.

 The damage of just reacting in anger or closing off

-It’s dangerous because none of those things comes from the core of who we are.
+It’s dangerous because none of those things comes from love.
+And often, none of it comes from the core of who we are.
 The core of us is authentic and feels the pain of him pulling away – it feels the loss and the anger and the hurt and the shock.

 But not without the love.